will093/will093.github.io/_posts/2019-06-23-angular-universal-gotchas.md

 Note that in the above, we are not actually working directly with the global values `document` and `window`.
 Instead, we inject them via Angular's dependency injection - this keeps our code decoupled and testable, and gives us the option to later inject different values for these Injectables based on the environment.

-`document` is injectable via the `DOCUMENT` Injection Token which is part of Angular In Node, this will inject a [domino](https://www.npmjs.com/package/domino) implementation of `document`.
+`document` is injectable via the `DOCUMENT` Injection Token which is part of Angular.
+In Node, this will inject a [domino](https://www.npmjs.com/package/domino) implementation of `document`.

 To inject `window` in this way we must implement something ourselves by creating a `WindowRefService`: